davide-colombo/davide-colombo/README.md

 I build a collection of simple programs to practice what I was learning and ended up with an extensive codebase shared in my ["C programming"](https://github.com/davide-colombo/cprogramming) repository.

+---

+### Plan for the Future

-With the beginning of the new year (2023) I start to consolidate and write down what I learned about life through my journey, thinking deeply about the World, humanity and what I can do for others.
+With the beginning of the new year (2023) I started to consolidate and write down what I learned about life through my journey, thinking deeply about the World, humanity and what I can do for others.

 Because, in all honesty, the side effect of having done a deep dive into my self for roughly 20 years was the prioritization of my needs against others.